 Free, booking required.

-An event for blind and visually impaired visitors – an audio described tour of the ‘Richard Diebenkorn’ exhibition, followed by a multi-sensory handling session.
+An event for blind and visually impaired visitors – artist educators will lead an audio described tour of the exhibition, followed by refreshments and a handling session.

 Luc Tuymans discusses his distinguished career as a contemporary painter, as well as

 his curation of the James Ensor exhibition, with Senior Curator Adrian Locke.

 £16 (includes exhibition entry). £12 (event only).
 Reductions available.